aadhil96/aadhil96.github.io/_posts/18-10-2025-LangGraph-Memory-Leakage.md

 ## Conclusion

 Memory leakage in LangGraph is a solvable hurdle, rooted in its ambitious statefulness but amplified by rapid ecosystem growth.
 By profiling rigorously, pruning aggressively, and leveraging community fixes, developers can harness LangGraph's magic without the bloat.
-As frameworks evolve—watch for 2026 releases tackling these head on staying vigilant ensures your agents scale sustainably.
+As frameworks evolve watch for 2026 releases tackling these head on staying vigilant ensures your agents scale sustainably.
 Dive into the official memory docs for starters, and experiment with the examples here to safeguard your builds.